zxcmehran/FPGADisplay-ipcore/README.md

 # FPGA Display (IP Core)

 FPGA Display Handler IP Core lets you drive VGA Displays using a VGA DAC connected to a FPGA.
 It's mainly designed to run along a PowerPC embedded processor.
-It should be possible to run along MicroBlaze Cores but it's' not tested yet.
+It should be possible to run along MicroBlaze Cores but it's not tested yet.

 You can also use it on a bare FPGA without any embedded processors with a limited functionality.
 It uses a generated RAM block as **VGA Display Memory** to store the pixel data to be displayed over the screen.
 All you have to do is to fill memory blocks by either implementing a logic on FPGA context or using a embedded processor.